trustyuri/trustyuri-spec/README.md

 > is called _data part_, which is identical to or contains a _hash part_.

-The first character of the _identifier part_ specifies the type of content and therefore the type of algorithm; the second character is a version number of the algorithm.
+The first character of the _identifier part_ specifies the type of content and therefore the type of module; the second character is a version number of the module.
 The main content of the _data part_ is the hash value, but it can also contain other information such as parameters and sub-types.
-Its concrete structure depends on the algorithm.
+Its concrete structure depends on the module.
 With these ingredients, trusty URIs can be _verified_:

 > **Definition.**
 > Given a potential trusty URI and a digital artifact, if the identifier part
-> refers to an algorithm that returns a hash value for the digital artifact
+> refers to an module that returns a hash value for the digital artifact
 > that is identical to the one encoded in the hash part, then the potential
 > trusty URI is a _verified trusty URI_ and the digital artifact is its
 > _verified content_.